lihbr/lihbr-diapositiv/230209-open-source-ecosystem/slides.md

 ---

-Packages are qui handy to abstract code you use often:
+Packages are quite handy to abstract code you use often:

 <v-clicks>